Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

     ```
     If needed, the user should change the values of  `target_dir`, and `out_dir`in the slurm script.

-### 1.3 Drop low quality reads and adapter sequences
+### 1.3 Drop low-quality reads and adapter sequences

 Make sure to identify the sequencing platform and the library preparation protocol, this information helps us to identify appropiate adapters and contaminents that must be removed.
-Generally, the sequencing protocol utilizes **TruSeq Stranded mRNA Kit**, supported accross a number of Illumina platform.
-A set of standard TruSeq adapters are provided as `Illumina_TruSeq_adapters.fasta`.
-More more details on Illumina adapters visit official documentation.
+Generally, the sequencing protocol utilizes **TruSeq Stranded mRNA Kit**, supported across several Illumina platform.
+Standard TruSeq adapters are provided as `Illumina_TruSeq_adapters.fasta`.
+For more details on Illumina adapters visit official documentation.

-* Run Trimmomatic in local computing environment
+* Run Trimmomatic in a local computing environment

     ```bash
     #!/bin/bash